The Hillsberg Report

 High-wind events, including Santa Ana winds over 100 mph, are becoming more frequent, while extreme heat, flooding, and drought add to the region’s vulnerability.

-The following image reviews this year's rainfall in specific SoCal areas - the highlighted column represents the % of normal rainfall that fell this year.
-A 0% for the location means that the location receieved 0% of the normal amount of rain.
+The following image reviews this year's rainfall in specific SoCal areas.
+The highlighted column represents the percentage of normal rainfall that fell this year.
+A 0% for the location means that the location received 0% of the normal amount of rain.
 That number sounds wild, but it should be known that this area has always experienced lengthy wet and dry cycles.

 Another angle to investigate is the role of insurance companies.
-It was widely reported that State Farm cancelled 1,600 policies in the affected area a few months before the fires occured.
+It was widely reported that State Farm cancelled 1,600 policies in the affected area a few months before the fires occurred.

 My stance is this: Who can blame them?
-Insurance companies are heavily regulated, and their prices are directly controlled by the states the operate in.
+Insurance companies are heavily regulated, and their prices are directly controlled by the states they operate in.

 So how do we handle insurance moving forward?
 For one, people may stop choosing to live in areas where major weather events are becoming more common.
 Additionally, state residents will likely be looking for changes to leadership and policy to ensure their safety.